TheOnlyZac/sly1/README.md

 #### What is a decompilation?

-When the developers created the game they wrote programming code that we call the source code.
-Then they compiled the source code into machine code that can run on the PS2.
+When the developers created the game, they wrote programming code that we call the source code, and compiled that into an exectuable which can run on the PS2.
 Our job is to reverse-engineer the compiled code and produce new, original code that behaves the same way.
 This process leaves us with code that is very similar (but not identical) to the source code and helps us understand what the programmers were thinking when they made the game.

 #### How does it work?